By Gary Simon, BSc, FCA, FBCS, CITP, Chief Executive of FSN & Leader of the Modern Finance Forum on LinkedIn

 So, what if innovation in the process could be matched with innovation in financing as well?
 A new development called bePayd

-, brought to market by Proactis and backed by HSBC, enables purchasing organizations to leverage an early payment date agreed with a supplier and remain in funds even longer, in exchange for giving up part of the newly agreed early payment discount.
+, brought to market by Proactis and backed by HSBC, enables purchasing organisations to leverage an early payment date agreed with a supplier and remain in funds even longer, in exchange for giving up part of the newly agreed early payment discount.